hojjatjokar/YDKJS-Review/this-and-object-prototypes/chapter3/Questions.md

 28. ### What is array?

 Arrays also use the `[ ]` access form, but as mentioned above, they have slightly more structured organization for how and where values are stored.
 Arrays assume *numeric indexing*, which means that values are stored in locations, usually called *indices*, at non-negative integers, such as `0` and `42`.

 29. ### Which access form arrays use?

 Arrays also use the `[ ]` access form

-30. ### In Array, values strored in which location?
+30. ### Which location values stored in array?
     Arrays assume numeric indexing, which means that values are stored in locations, usually called indices, at non-negative integers, such as 0 and 42.
 31. ### What is array indexing ?